 The Premier League sack race is a competition that frankly no one wants to win.

-Xisco Munoz took last season's dubious honour on October 3 – but Bournemouth boss Scott Parker has managed to top that by a whole month and a half.
-Parker wasn't even the favourite, either, suggesting that there could be plenty more managerial swaps even before the World Cup begins in November.
+Xisco Munoz took last season's dubious honour on October 3 – but Bournemouth boss Scott Parker managed to top that by a whole month and a half.
+Since then, we've seen eight changes in top-tier dugouts, too.

 Premier League sack race odds